Vikings in Britain – Their Lasting Legacy

 Unbeknownst to the English, the occupation of Sheppey was a prelude to the events of a decade later, when the Great Heathen Army invaded England and established a nearly two hundred-year-long claim to the northern part of modern England.

 The Great Heathen Army

 The early attacks and raids by Vikings in Britain were a precursor to the events of 865.
 That year saw the invasion, and occupation, of a sizable portion of Northeast England by a coalition of Scandinavian Vikings, warriors, and nobility.
-Modern academia prefers to call it the Great Viking Army, but the Anglo-Saxon Chronicle referred to it as the Great Heathen Army – which is perhaps what it’s most commonly known as.
+Modern academia prefers to call it the Great Viking Army.
+However the Anglo-Saxon Chronicle referred to it as the Great Heathen Army.
+Which today is perhaps what it’s most commonly known as.

 The start of the actual invasion and the reasons behind it are confused in both history and legend.
 In Ragnars saga loðbrókar, a 13th-century saga with its sources including Saxo’s Gesta Danorum from the 12th century, the invasion was led by three sons of Ragnar loðbrok.
 They were Halfdán Ragnarsson; Ívarr Hinn Beinlausi, or Ivar the Boneless; and Ubbi Ragnarsson – and it was to avenge their father’s death at the hands of king Ælla of Northumbria.

 Apart from that, though, there is no solid historical explanation for the invasion.
 However, Æthelward’s chronicle does lend some credence to the story in the Ragnars saga.
 Stating that “the fleets of the Viking tyrant Ivar the Boneless landed in England from the north” in 865.